clclab/IEinAI/_sources/symbolic/symbolic-regression_intro.md

-# Speech Perception
+# Symbolic Regression

-Welcome to the Speech Perception workshop!
+Welcome to the Symbolic Regression workshop!